Free childcare places for 2-year-olds

 If you need help contacting your Health Visiting Team, local Children’s Centre Team or Social Worker, or would like any further information, call the Knowsley Early Years Childcare Information Service on 0800 085 2022 (option 1) or 0151 443 5635/5692.

-Once your application has been completed, the Early Years team will check your eligibility against the criteria listed in this leaflet.
-Once your details have been checked, the Early Years Team will inform you.
+Once your application has been completed, the Early Years team will check your eligibility against the criteria listed above and will inform you of the result.